-Seven titles published in six languages (and counting): the record-breaking Asperkids series and Wall-Street Journal bestselling memoir, Autism in Heels, have been gifted to royalty, honored at the National Institutes of Health, and featured in the press from BBC World to NPR to The New York Post and even on Amy Poehler's Smart Girls at the Party.
+Eight titles published in seven languages (and counting): the record-breaking Asperkids series and Wall-Street Journal bestselling memoir, Autism in Heels, have been gifted to royalty, honored at the National Institutes of Health, and featured in the press from BBC World to NPR to The New York Post and even on Amy Poehler's Smart Girls at the Party.

-Jennifer Cook's (formerly Cook O'Toole) books are honest and funny, raw and bold.
+Jennifer Cook's books are honest and funny, raw and bold.
 They are her own first-person adventures, beloved by readers and prized by critics and journalists alike as "masterfully-written, life-changing truths" for the entire human spectrum.

 Smart.
 Lively.
 Cheeky.
 A global conversation-starter with a Sesame Street doppleganger who just happens to have discovered (at age thirty-five) that she was on the autism spectrum.

-That's Jennifer Cook (formerly Cook O’Toole), author of seven bestselling books --the Asperkids collection, Sisterhood of the Spectrum, and Autism in Heels -- which include a Wall Street Journal Bestseller, a Publishers Weekly "Best Book" title winner, and three of BookAuthority's "Best-Selling" and "Top Autism Books of All Time."
+That's Jennifer Cook, author of eight bestselling books --the Asperkids collection, Sisterhood of the Spectrum, and Autism in Heels -- which include a Wall Street Journal Bestseller, a Publishers Weekly "Best Book" title winner, and three of BookAuthority's "Best-Selling" and "Top Autism Books of All Time."